aero-man/blooper/docs/scanner.rst

         scanner.process()

-NOTE that (1) LE scanning must be run as root and (2) the continuous scanning code never completes, so you'll need to do useful things in the `handleDiscovery()` method of your delegate.
+NOTE that (1) LE scanning must be run as root and (2) the continuous scanning code never completes, so you'll need to do useful things in the `handle_discovery()` method of your delegate.

 See the documentation for ``ScanEntry`` for the information available via the *dev* parameter passed to the delegate.